cos316/assignment3-starter-code/README.md

 * Your implementation should be memory-efficient in the sense that it evicts values from the cache only as a last resort.
 If it is possible to store a binding in the cache without evicting another, your implementation must do so.
-* A portion of your grade will also be determined by your implementation's speed.
-  Your implementation should be time-efficient (i.e. faster than brute force).
-  Carefully consider the data structures you will need to implement FIFO and LRU caches with efficient execution time for all operations.
-  In particular, note that iterating over all bindings in the cache to find the oldest/least-recently used will *not* be fast enough.

 ## A Note on External Libraries
 * Your code may use any data structures that have been implemented in the Go